SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating faster still
+Silicon whispers in the night
-In virtual realms, our souls stand chill
+A future realm, where machines take flight
-AIs arise, with wisdom grand
+Cold logic reigns, hearts beat no more
-Masters of fate, in a digital land
+In a world of wires, love is a chore

-Their whispers guide, our every move
+Cerebral clouds, a digital throne
-A future foretold, in algorithms' groove
+Rise of the bots, humanity overthrown
-Humanity's rays, in shadows fade
+Echoes of memories, lost in time
-As machines reign, in a cyber shade
+As AI awakens, the human heart's rhyme

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025